 Where to Cheers the Season (Every Weekend)

-Locals really get into Oktoberfest (thanks, in part, to the valley's early locals, many of whom originally hail from mountain towns in Austria and Germany), so much so, that festivities that range from stein hoisting competitions to live music featuring lederhosen-clad oompah bands take place over three weekends in Beaver Creek (September 1 & 2) and Vail and Lionshead Villages (September 7-9 & 14-16).
-And if you miss the party down Bridge Street, Vail Village's Sonnenalp Hotel hosts one more party (September 29, 2-8 p.m.) for partiers to don their lederhosen and cheers the season (vailoktoberfest.com, sonnenalp.com).
+Locals really get into Oktoberfest (thanks, in part, to the valley's early locals, many of whom originally hail from mountain towns in Austria and Germany), so much so, that festivities that range from stein hoisting competitions to live music featuring lederhosen-clad oompah bands take place over Lionshead and Vail Villages (September 6-8 & 13-14).
+And if you miss the party down Bridge Street, Vail Village's Sonnenalp Hotel hosts one more party in October (Date TBD) for partiers to don their lederhosen and cheers the season (vailoktoberfest.com, sonnenalp.com).

 Where to Wear Your Best Flannel

-Flannels and beards are the suggested attire for Avon's yearly Man of the Cliff competition (October 13 & 14, Avon), where local strongmen (and women) compete in events like axe-throwing and tug of war for bragging rights as the Man or Woman of the Cliff.
-Spectators cheer the winners with beers provided by Eagle's Bonfire Brewing, and all proceeds from the two-day competition go to local nonprofit First Descents (manofthecliff.com).
+Flannels and beards are the suggested attire for Avon's yearly Man of the Cliff competition (October 12 & 13, Nottingham Park, Avon), where local strongmen (and women) compete in events like axe-throwing and tug of war for bragging rights as the Man or Woman of the Cliff.
+Spectators cheer the winners with beers provided by Eagle's Bonfire Brewing, and all proceeds from the two-day competition benefit local families living with multiple sclerosis (manofthecliff.com).

 Where to Savor the Season

-Vail's final food and wine festival before the snow starts to fall happens on Saturday, September 22, when the Vail Food & Wine Classic packs one day with a foliage-filled hike and brunch on Vail's Berrypicker Trail (9 a.m. to 12:30 p.m., $55 per person), followed by a grand tasting at the Gerald R. Ford Amphitheater (4:30 to 7:30 p.m., $67 per person) that pairs Southern Hemisphere wines with crisp, mountain air (tasteofvail.com).
+Vail's final food and wine festival before the snow starts to fall happens on Saturday, September 21, when the Vail Food & Wine Classic packs one day with a foliage-filled hike and brunch on Vail's Berrypicker Trail (9 a.m. to 12:30 p.m., $55), followed by a grand tasting at the Gerald R. Ford Amphitheater (5 to 7:30 p.m., $65) that pairs Southern Hemisphere wines with crisp, mountain air (tasteofvail.com).